aekimura/CS199_Final/README.md

 ### 3. Preprocessing

 >a) Fastq Quality Check: Fastqc version 0.11.8 was used to measure the phred quality scores across the bases of the fastq samples.
 The script "fastqc.sh" measures the quality for all the sample fastq files downloaded.
+Because "samples.txt" contains the name of each sample the script will generate the results for all samples if executed correctly (with SGE_TASK_ID).
 The results are included in the folder "fastqc_results".

 ```
 source ~/.miniconda3rc